quic/cloud-ai-sdk/models/language_processing/decoder/DeciCoder-6b/README.md

         cd ..

 ## Model and Hardware Parameters
-Specify the model name and the compilation parameters.
-Model will be compiled using MX compression.
-Let MX="" if you want to avoid MX compression.
-BS, PL and CL are Batchsize, Prompt and Context Length respectively.
+Specify the model repo/name and the compilation parameters.
+Model will be compiled using MX6 compression.
+Let MX="" if you want to avoid MX6 compression.
+BS, PL and CL are Batchsize, Prompt Length and Context Length respectively.

         MODEL_REPO="Deci"
         MODEL_NAME="DeciCoder-6b"